 - assess and respond to the needs of babies and parents and provide or refer parents and babies to appropriate services

-- screen the health of babies
+- assess the growth and health of babies

 - provide appropriate parenting information and guidance